-Tasers and confusion: Police arrests a man in Lismore CBD
+Tasers and confusion: Police arrest armed man in CBD

 A MAN has been arrested by police after being tasered in Lismore CBD this morning.